Moon and Spica July 15, 16 and 17

-Category: Space Hits: 6You’ll have no trouble picking out the bright star Spica near the moon on July 15-17, 2021.
+Category: Space Hits: 13You’ll have no trouble picking out the bright star Spica near the moon on July 15-17, 2021.
 Spica is part of Virgo the Maiden, a large, dim constellation.
 Spica is easy to see, because no other bright stars are nearby.

 As darkness falls on July 15, 16 and 17, 2021, let the moon introduce you to Spica.
 It’s the brightest star to light up the constellation Virgo.
 Once every month, as the moon makes its monthly rounds in front of the constellations of the zodiac, the moon sweeps by Spica.
 The time will come when the moon will occult (pass in front of) this star.
 Afterwards, it’ll stage a series of 20 occultations, one per month.